mkshea1965/kickstarter-analysis/README.md

 As seen in Figure 2, plays - the subcategory of Louise’s campaign – again is the most popular and has over a 50% chance of succeeding.
 In all, these visuals allow us to make quick conclusions that Louise has a “decent” chance at succeeding; However, further factors should be explored to increase her campaign’s odds.
 One of these factors is the launch date of the campaign.
 The fates of theater crowdfunding campaigns in the United States were analyzed according to the time of year the campaign began:
 <p align="center"><img width="241" alt="Theater_Outcomes_vs_Launch" src="https://user-images.githubusercontent.com/88520929/130296630-550f8981-3937-4dad-9468-4a6e3cf63094.png"><p/>
-<p align="center>Figure 3: Theater Outcomes Based on Launch Date</p>
+<p align="center">Figure 3: Theater Outcomes Based on Launch Date</p>
 According to Figure 3, successful campaign rates peak in May.
 Failing campaign rates peak in the summer around 50% between the months of May and August and in the month of October.
 Very little plays are canceled.
 <p align="center"><img width="242" alt="1OutcomeLaunchDateTheaterUS" src="https://user-images.githubusercontent.com/88520929/130296697-05afce82-9249-4484-8197-472c77be4fda.png"></p>
-<p align="center>Figure 4: Monthly Outcomes Based on Launch Date for Theater for Years 2007-2017 in US</p>
+<p align="center">Figure 4: Monthly Outcomes Based on Launch Date for Theater for Years 2007-2017 in US</p>
 According to Figure 4, success counts of theater campaigns in the United States peaked in May and were generally continuously higher than failure counts throughout the year.
 June, July, August, February, and October all had roughly the same number of failed campaigns.
 This can be determined based on the jaggedness of each line on the graph of Figure 3.
 <p align="center"><img width="242" alt="1OutcomeLaunchDatePlaysUS" src="https://user-images.githubusercontent.com/88520929/130296716-fbc83ead-c47d-4a4f-ad2e-416e9f2ec86a.png"></p>
 <p align="center">Figure 5: Monthly Outcomes Based on Launch Date for Plays for Years 2007-2017 in US.</p>